dgelsin/QBB_Puerto_Rico_2016/README.md

 #Setting up a UNIX environment for non-Mac/Linux/Ubuntu people

-insert Virtual box .img
+insert Virtual box image

-This virtual box .img has Ubuntu v. installed, along with the whole skew of programs we need for RNA-seq analysis.
+This virtual box image has Ubuntu v. installed, along with the whole skew of programs we need for RNA-seq analysis.
 If you can succesfully install this you can skip the installation steps in the Tools section.

 #Tools